 A patient will almost never know if their blood levels are too thin or thick without taking an INR test.
 A persons INR will go up and down depending on a variety of factors.
 The most common causes are diet.

-Vitamin K is the antidote for blood thinners such as Coumadin.
-Patients are usually discouraged from ingesting foods high in vitamin K such as green leafy vegetables.
-However, patients need to be mindful that it is not healthy to completely restrict Vitamin K intake either or else they will become Vitamin K deficient.
+Vitamin K is the antidote for blood thinners such as Warfarin (also known as Coumadin).
+Patients are usually discouraged from ingesting foods high in vitamin k such as green leafy vegetables.
+However, patients need to be mindful that it is not healthy to completely restrict Vitamin K intake either or else they could become Vitamin K deficient.
 The best method of maintaining a proper Coumadin diet is to ingest the same amount of Vitamin K each day/week.